DreamSpoon/AMH2B/README.md

 2) Go to User Preferences -> Addons -> Install addon from file
 3) Choose AMH2B.zip file you downloaded (available for download from 'Releases' section of this website)

+Done!
+The addon is now installed, but **you need to enable it by clicking the checkbox beside it's name**, in the addons window.

 ## Use Addon in Blender
 - Look for 'AMH2B' button in View 3D:
   - Blender 2.7x: Tools menu (left-side of View 3D)